-A header is simply a type of manifold.
-You could call it a spread out, elongated manifold, if you like, but it's important to distinguish between a standard manifold and a header for the purpose of radiant floor applications because the two are used very differently.
+As already mentioned, a header is simply a type of manifold.
+You could call it a spread out, elongated manifold, if you like, but it's important to distinguish between a standard manifold and a header for radiant floor applications because the two are used very differently.